 Residents Maintain Autonomy

-In Coos County Nursing Home, 19.68% Percentage of Patients
+In Coos County Nursing Home, 15.02% of Patients

-This tells you the percentage of patients that required additional assistance with activities of daily living over time.
+This tells you the percentage of patients who required increased assistance with activities of daily living over time.
+Higher levels of needing for assistance with ADL's may indicate the decline of a patient's health.

 Ability to Keep Residents Mobile

-In Coos County Nursing Home, 24.67% Percentage of Residents
+In Coos County Nursing Home, 17.88% of Residents

-This tells you the percentage of residents that maintained mobility over time.
-Retaining mobility is often a great sign for residents' well-being.
+This is the percent of residents who retained mobility levels over time.
+Optimizing mobility can be a good sign for residents' well-being.

 Short-term Care: Rehospitalizations

-In Coos County Nursing Home, 24.67 Percentage of Residents Rehospitalized
+In Coos County Nursing Home, 17.88% of Residents Rehospitalized

-This datapoint measures the number of times residents are rehospitalized per thousand days of short-term resident care.
-Avoiding the hospital during rehabilitation is critical to restoring the physical abilities of residents.
+This metric tracks the number of times residents are rehospitalized per thousand days of short-term patient care.
+Keeping residents out of the hospital during rehabilitation is important to restoring the physical well-being of residents.

 Short-term Care: ER Visits

-In Coos County Nursing Home, 11.85 Percentage of Patients
+In Coos County Nursing Home, 6.25% of Patients

 This metric measures the number of emergency room visits per thousand days of short-term patient care.